Sexual Assault Resources

 - Get to a safe place.
 This can include going to your dorm room/apartment, a friend’s house, your car, the police station, a hospital/medical clinic, etc.

-- Remember that the assault, episode of interpersonal violence, or stalking was not your fault.
-It is common for people who experience these types of trauma to wonder what they could have done to prevent it, especially as this may give them the illusion of having some kind of control over it; however, it is important to keep in mind that the perpetrator is the one who choose to act in a violent way, and thus is the only one responsible for their actions.
+- Remember that the assault, episode of violence, or stalking was not your fault.
+It is common for people who experience these types of trauma to wonder what they could have done to prevent it, especially as this may give them the illusion of having some kind of control over it.
+However, it is important to keep in mind that the person who caused harm is the one who chose to act in a violent way and is the only one responsible.

 - Remember that your reactions to the trauma are understandable based on your individual experiences.
 Speaking with a professional who is trained in the treatment of trauma can help to provide additional perspectives on why you are having specific reactions, especially if those reactions are confusing or upsetting.